cs220s25/collaboration_example8/README.md

 This repo is used to teach collaboration in a git repo.

 ## Contributors
-* Jennifer Alicea
+* Jennifer Alicea aliceaj@moravian.edu
-* Ronell Washington
+* Ronell Washington washingtonr@moravian.edu

 ## This project is great.